TranslatingTathagata/Translations/Books - Lonely Struggle/Background.md

-# Introduction translated by JLee on Apr 5 2019
+# Translatiosn by JLee on Apr 5, 9 2019

 This translation was performed by J_lee_77777 who operates at https://www.fiverr.com/j_lee_77777.